thewillwillhelp/cachelib/README.md

-JS Cache library that allows to to store data and setup TTL.
+JS Cache library that allows to store data and setup TTL.

 Usage: